Jacob Gens: Administrator of Jewish hospital

-After the formation of the Lithuanian Soviet Socialist Republic in July 1940, Gens was fired from his job.
+After the occupation of Lithuania by the Soviet Union and the formation of the Lithuanian Soviet Socialist Republic in July 1940, Gens was fired from his job.
 He was unable to secure a work permit nor was he allowed to continue to live in Kaunas.
 He went to live with his brother, Solomon, in Vilnius, and although Gens was on a list to be sent to Soviet labor camps, he managed to secure an unregistered job at the Vilnius health department through an old military colleague, Colonel Juozas Ūsas.
 Gens was not on the official payroll, which meant that the political officer attached to the hospital did not need to be informed of his employment.
 During June 1941, when thousands of the Lithuanians were exiled to Siberia, Gens remained in hiding and was not deported.

 The German Army entered Vilnius on 24 June 1941, as part of their invasion of Russia in World War II.
 After their arrival, Gens was put in charge of the Jewish hospital.
 The occupying authorities ordered the creation of the Judenrat, or Jewish Council, with community-selected members.
 In early September 1941, the Germans murdered most of the Judenrat, which left the Jewish community leaderless before and during the relocation of the Jews into two ghettos in Vilnius.
 During this period, the hospital sheltered several prominent Jews from Vilnius.
 When the ghettos were formed, the Jewish hospital was included within the confines of the larger ghetto, an unusual arrangement for a Nazi-period ghetto.
 Most ghettos were organized to exclude any Jewish hospitals, forcing the inhabitants to either do without a hospital or set up a makeshift one.

 Chief of the Vilnius Ghetto police

-In September 1941, Gens was named the commander of the Jewish policemen for the Vilnius Ghetto by the head of the new Judenrat, Anatol Friend.
+In September 1941, Gens was named the commander of the Jewish Ghetto Police for the Vilnius Ghetto by the head of the new Judenrat, Anatol Friend.
 Officially, the duties of Gens and his policemen were to carry out German and Judenrat orders and provide law enforcement for the inhabitants of the ghetto.
 Included in their first duty, and considered by the occupiers as the single most important task, was the uncovering of any anti-German activity in the ghetto.

 The police force comprised around 200 men at the start, and Gens appointed Salk Dessler as his deputy commandant.
 Other chief subordinates included Joseph Muszkat and Meir Levas.
 Dessler was a Revisionist Zionist, and Muszkat and Levas had been members of the Betar, the youth movement of the Revisionist Zionists.
 The police force included many other former Betar members, and this may have been because Gens favored people coming from his own political leanings.
 This led to a conflict with the Bund, another Jewish political group.
 The Bund appears to have wanted the police force to be more of a militia, with Gens and his supporters wishing it to be a more conventional police force.
 After some initial political wrangling, Gens' faction won, but the Bundists remained strong in the Judenrat.